MacDressler/ENGO551Lab1/README.md

 I hope you enjoy.

 For Lab 2, here is the second readme.

+In order to run the code, please use the following two lines to set up your machine.

+run this first at the beginning of the session  $env:FLASK_APP = "application.py" In order to run the code type python -m flask run in the command line

+This lab allows the user to review books, and it also draws on the google books api in order to provide the user with more review statistics.
+The files are the same as lab 1.
+There are a few more files here but these were generated to test out the api.
 I started trying to figure out chatgpt for this lab.
 Here are some of the questions that I asked chatgpt.

 how do I use jsonify to write an error message in my api what is the difference between isbn 10 and isbn 13